 There are several great North Georgia mountain biking trails near Clarkesville.
 They all offer different challenges, but you can be sure that you’ll have a great ride on all of them.
 Plus, the beauty of the surroundings is always breathtaking.

 1. White Twister

 The White Twister is a favorite among riders who take North Georgia mountain biking trails.
 The trail only measures about four miles long but is challenging and extremely fun.
 Like the name suggests, this trail twists and turns down through the forested mountain.
 You’ll experience some very quick and twisted sections of the trail that will challenge your skills.
-There are also a few steep climbs, with the ascent being about 532 feet high.
-The descent is 539 feet down.
-You’ll also have fun going over some large dirt jumps before going out onto the forest entrance road.
+There are also a few steep climbs, with the ascent being about 532 feet high and the descent dropping 539 feet down.
+You’ll also enjoy going over some large dirt jumps before going out onto the forest entrance road.

 2. Stoneplace Trail

 One of three North Georgia mountain biking trails in Tallulah Gorge State Park, Stoneplace Trail is about ten miles round trip.
 It can be extended to about 15 miles if you add the High Bluff Loop to this one.
 The trail is rated moderate to difficult and is made up of rocky and compacted red dirt.

 This is another trail in Tallulah Gorge State Park, rated moderate in difficulty.
 The trail is made of compacted red dirt.
 The High Bluff Trail can be taken in addition to the Stoneplace Trail to form a 15-mile round trip ride.

 The Shortline trail is a multi-use trail located in Tallulah Gorge State Park.
 It is paved and is an easy ride that follows part of a former railroad bed.
 Measuring three miles, this trail is used for hiking, biking, and skating.

 5. Stonewall Falls Loop